 RP2040 MicroPython: mpremote

-An updated look at the utility called mpremote used to communicate with a board running MicroPython.
+An updated look at the utility, mpremote, used to communicate with a board running MicroPython.

 Review

 A tool which has improved a great deal with the 1.20 release is mpremote - micropython remote control.
-From using it extensively, I’ve found its biggest issue is more the lack of documentation as compared to its capability.
-(See below)
+After using it extensively, I’ve found its biggest issue is the lack of documentation as compared to its capabilities.
+It is invaluable, if not mandatory for interacting with a MicroPython board.

 Help Command